 Clean Before Disinfection

-After the disease runs its course, it is necessary to clean before disinfecting the room or rooms used by the patient, as well as the objects with which he has been in contact.
+After the disease runs its course, it is necessary to clean before disinfecting the room or rooms used by the patient and the objects with which he has been in contact.

 Cleaning visibly dirtied surfaces, followed by disinfection, “is the best measure to prevent COVID-19 and other viral respiratory illnesses in the home and community,” the CDC says.